brightbytes/sql-cms/README.md

 ## Future plans, with difficulty levels

+- MIDDLING: Create CustomerWorkflow join-entity and move all parameterization of Transforms (#params & #data_file_id) and DataQualityReports (#params) into CustomerWorkflow#params.
+This so that a single Workflow may be used by multiple Customers with different configuration, especially of Transform DataFiles.
+- EASY: Add support for uploading local files to an Import DataFile S3 location.
+- EASY: Attain complete BE test coverage (mostly there), and add FE coverage (there's none yet).
 - DIFFICULT: Implement an S3 browser for the Import DataFile Create and Edit pages, so S3 URLs needn't be copy/pasted in.
 (The BE work has commenced in `app/models/s3`.)
-- EASY: Implement the 2 remaining Transform runners.
-(The BE work has commenced in `app/factories/runner_factory.rb`.)
+- EASY: Implement the Autoload Transform runner.
-- EASY: Add support for uploading local files to an Import DataFile S3 location.
-- MIDDLING: Add support transferring files from an SFTP server to an Import DataFile S3 location
+- DIFFICULT: Add a TransformDependency visualizer so that the entire Transform DAG of a Workflow may be viewed at once.
 - MIDDLING: Add Redshift support, both for production and local development.
 - MIDDLING: Maybe port to Convox, especially if it would facilitate Redshift support.
-- DIFFICULT: Add a TransformDependency visualizer so that the entire Transform DAG of a Workflow may be viewed at once.
+- MIDDLING: Add support transferring files from an SFTP server to an Import DataFile S3 location
 - MIDDLING: Add an API and/or SQS integration for remote-triggering of Workflow Runs
-- EASY: Attain complete BE test coverage (mostly there), and add FE coverage (there's none yet).
 - EASY: Open source this application after extracting everything BB-specific to dotenv ENV vars

 ## Environment Setup for local development